mohitrajain/wire-docs/src/how-to/administrate/operations.md

 The general procedure to reboot a service is as follows:

-- 1. {ref}`Check the health <operations-health-checks>` of the service.
-(If the health isn't good search for "troubleshooting" in the documentation.
+- 1. [Check the health](#operations-health-checks) of the service.
+(If the health isn’t good search for “troubleshooting” in the documentation.
 If it is good, move to the next step.)
-- 2. Reboot the server the service is running on.
+- 1. Reboot the server the service is running on.
-- 3. {ref}`Check the health <operations-health-checks>` of the service **again**.
-(If the health isn't good search for "troubleshooting" in the documentation.
+- 1. [Check the health](#operations-health-checks) of the service **again**.
+(If the health isn’t good search for “troubleshooting” in the documentation.
 If it is good, your reboot was succesful.)

-The method for checking health is different for each service type, you can find a list of those methods {ref}`here <operations-health-checks>`.
+The method for checking health is different for each service type, you can find a list of those methods [here](#operations-health-checks).

-The method to reset a service is the same for most services, except for `restund`, for which the procedure is different, and can be found {ref}`here <rebooting-a-restund-node>`.
+The method to reset a service is the same for most services, except for `restund`, for which the procedure is different, and can be found [here](restund.md#rebooting-a-restund-node).

 For other (non-`restund`) services, the procedure is as follows:

 Assuming in this example you are trying to reboot a minio server, follow these steps:

-First, {ref}`check the health <operations-health-checks>` of the services.
+First, [check the health](#operations-health-checks) of the services.

 Second, reboot the services: